 Our focus here is on research which was undertaken in response to the inflow of immigrants into Ireland which began in the mid- to late-1990s.
-Hence, the first paper of relevance is Barrett and Trace (1998), in which an educational profile of immigrants who arrived between 1994 and 1997 was presented based on pooling the Labour Force Surveys of those years.
+Hence, the first paper of relevance is Barrett and Trace (1998), in which an educational profile of immigrants who arrived between 1994 and 1997 was presented based on pooling the Labour Force Surveys3 of those years.
 The profile showed how immigrants were a remarkably highly-educated group relative to the native population.
-For example, in the age category 25-29 years, almost 70 per cent of the immigrants had some form of third-level qualification compared with just 32 per cent of the native population.
+For example, in the age category 25-29, almost 70 percent of the immigrants had some form of third-level qualification compared with just 32 percent of the native population.

-The results in Barrett and Trace (1998) were used by Barrett, Fitz Gerald and Nolan (2002) in estimating the impact of immigration on wages.
-Given the highly-skilled nature of the immigrants arriving in the mid-1990s, as indicated by analysis of the QNHS, Barrett, Fitz Gerald and Nolan (2002) simulated the impact of a high-skilled inflow.
+The results in Barrett and Trace (1998) were used by Barrett et al (2002) in estimating the impacts of immigration on wages.
+Given the highly-skilled nature of the immigrants arriving in the mid-1990s, as indicated by analysis of the QNHS, Barrett et al (2002) simulated the impact of a high-skilled inflow.
 They showed that such an inflow tended to constrain wage growth at the upper end of the earnings distribution, as high-skilled immigrants competed for jobs with high-skilled natives.
 However, the high-skilled inflow was positive for wages at the lower end of the distribution because the demand for low-skilled labour increased as a result of the expanding economy.